 The equipment under test (EUT) is a transmitter for remote controlled toy operating at 49.860 MHz which is controlled by a crystal.
 The EUT is powered by a 9V battery.
 There are eight control buttons on the EUT, once the button is pressed and held, the EUT transmits the RF signal to control the toy car (receiver) to go forward, backward, left and right, or run according to the 4 pre-set path.

-The brief circuit description is saved with filename: descri.pdf
+The brief circuit description is saved with filename: descri.pdf The circuit change is saved with filename: change.pdf

 1.2 Related Submittal(s) Grants